-- Stage 1 and 2 were respectively achieved in July 2017 and Nov 2018 - Stage 3 the full national Quality in Careers Standard Award was achieved in May 2020
+- Stage 1 and 2 were respectively achieved in July 2017 and Nov 2018

+- Stage 3 the full national Quality in Careers Standard Award was achieved in May 2020

 Following Stage 3, there are two Annual Reviews.
 The first annual review was achieved in May 2021.
 The second annual review was received in September 2022.
-The next full re-accreditation is therefore scheduled to take place in 2023.
+We were fully accredited once again in August 2023, this award is for a period of 3 years.